backmesh/site/docs/Flutter Tutorials/firebase+gemini.md

 Once this rate limit is exceeded by a user, Backmesh will return 429 HTTP responses automatically until the time window passes.
 Make sure to handle this gracefully in your Flutter app.
 You can change this limit at any time in the Backmesh dashboard.
 :::

-## Step 2: Set Firebase project used for Authentication
+## Step 2: Set the Firebase project used for Authentication

 Go to the Firebase dashboard to grab the project ID and public project key